Squidiis/Shiro/README.md

 * Level System
     - Individual blacklist commands to exclude individual channels, categories, roles or users from the level system.
-    - Blacklist manager to quickly manage the entire blacklist.
     - Commands to manage and change the statistics of individual users.
     - Ranking command to show how far users are in the level system.
     - Ranking list of the top 10 users.